In vitro fertilisation: Co-incubation

-The sperm and the egg are incubated together at a ratio of about 75,000:1 in a culture media in order for the actual fertilisation to take place.
-A review in 2013 came to the result that a duration of this co-incubation of about 1 to 4 hours results in significantly higher pregnancy rates than 16 to 24 hours.
+The sperm and the egg are incubated together at a ratio of about 75,000:1 in a culture media for the actual fertilisation to take place.
+A review in 2013 concluded that a duration of this co-incubation of about 1 to 4 hours results in significantly higher pregnancy rates than 16 to 24 hours.
 In most cases, the egg will be fertilised during co-incubation and will show two pronuclei.
 In certain situations, such as low sperm count or motility, a single sperm may be injected directly into the egg using intracytoplasmic sperm injection (ICSI).
-The fertilised egg is passed to a special growth medium and left for about 48 hours until the embryo consists of six to eight cells.
+The fertilised egg is placed in a special growth medium and left for about 48 hours until the embryo consists of six to eight cells.

 In gamete intrafallopian transfer, eggs are removed from the woman and placed in one of the fallopian tubes, along with the man's sperm.
 This allows fertilisation to take place inside the woman's body.
 Therefore, this variation is actually an in vivo fertilisation, not in vitro.

 Embryo culture

 The main durations of embryo culture are until cleavage stage (day two to four after co-incubation) or the blastocyst stage (day five or six after co-incubation).
 Embryo culture until the blastocyst stage confers a significant increase in live birth rate per embryo transfer, but also confers a decreased number of embryos available for transfer and embryo cryopreservation, so the cumulative clinical pregnancy rates are increased with cleavage stage transfer.
 Transfer day two instead of day three after fertilisation has no differences in live birth rate.
-There are significantly higher odds of preterm birth (odds ratio 1.3) and congenital anomalies (odds ratio 1.3) among births having from embryos cultured until the blastocyst stage compared with cleavage stage.
+There are significantly higher odds of preterm birth (odds ratio 1.3) and congenital anomalies (odds ratio 1.3) among births having embryos cultured until the blastocyst stage compared with the cleavage stage.

 Embryo selection

-Laboratories have developed grading methods to judge ovocyte and embryo quality.
-In order to optimise pregnancy rates, there is significant evidence that a morphological scoring system is the best strategy for the selection of embryos.
+Laboratories have developed grading methods to judge oocyte and embryo quality.
+To optimise pregnancy rates, there is significant evidence that a morphological scoring system is the best strategy for the selection of embryos.
 Since 2009 where the first time-lapse microscopy system for IVF was approved for clinical use, morphokinetic scoring systems has shown to improve to pregnancy rates further.
 However, when all different types of time-lapse embryo imaging devices, with or without morphokinetic scoring systems, are compared against conventional embryo assessment for IVF, there is insufficient evidence of a difference in live-birth, pregnancy, stillbirth or miscarriage to choose between them.
 Active efforts to develop a more accurate embryo selection analysis based on Artificial Intelligence and Deep Learning are underway.
 Embryo Ranking Intelligent Classification Assistant (ERICA), is a clear example.
 This Deep Learning software substitutes manual classifications with a ranking system based on an individual embryo's predicted genetic status in a non-invasive fashion.
-Studies on this area are still pending and current feasibility studies support its potential.
+Studies on this area are still pending, and current feasibility studies support its potential.